lcolladotor/derfinderExample/thout/README.md

 # makeBai.sh

-This simple shell script uses SAMtools to generate the BAM file indexes for the alignment files.
+This simple shell script uses `S SAMtools` to generate the BAM file indexes for the alignment files.